xyk0058/FGBC/README.md

 # FGBC
-Code for the paper entitled: "FGBC: Flexible Graph-based Balanced Classifier for Class-imbalanced Semi-supervised Learning" .
+Code for the paper entitled: "FGBC: Flexible Graph-based Balanced Classifier for Class-imbalanced Semi-supervised Learning".
 Code will release soon.